 You’ve likely heard of a prenup, or prenuptial agreement, before.
 But have you ever heard about a postnuptial agreement?
 These agreements are similar, but they differ in their timing.
-Read Charlotte Christian Law’s blog to learn more.
+Read The Law Offices of Charlotte Christian and Associates’s blog to learn more.

 A Postnuptial Agreement